owensgl/biol525D/Topic_7/readme.md

 ```

-You've
+You've done it!
+We have a VCF.
+Tomorrow we will fliter this file and use it for some analyses.

 ### Coding challenge
 * Use command line tools to extract a list of all the samples in your VCF file, from the vcf file itself.
 They should be one name per line.
-* Take the original vcf file produced and create a vcf of only high quality indels for samples 1-25,50-75.
-Make sure that each indel is actually variable in those samples.
+* Take the original vcf file produced and create a vcf of only high biallelic SNPs for ANN samples.
-* Use GATK to filter your vcf file and select for sites with alternate allele frequencies > 0.01, including multi-allelic sites.
+* Use bcftools to filter your vcf file and select for sites with alternate allele frequencies > 0.01, including multi-allelic sites.

 ### Daily assignments
 1. Another program that is useful for filtering and formatting vcf files is [vcftools](https://vcftools.github.io/index.html).
 It is installed on the server.
 It can also do basic pop gen stats.
 Use it to calculate Fst between samples with ARG and ANN names.